-We paddled the Itiwit Touring without skegs and have to say that paddling without skegs is also possible.
+We paddled the Itiwit Touring without fins and have to say that paddling without fins is also possible.
 The big difference is the drifting when you stop paddling.
-The kayak without skegs drifts or turns away much faster than with skegs.
+The kayak without fins drifts or turns away much faster than with fins.

 The space is very good for one person.
 Behind the seat you can stow the transport backpack with all your gear.
 The lack of footrests once again clearly shows that the Itiwit Touring is not a real touring kayak.
 As a 2-person kayak, the interior space is so tight that footrests are not necessary and the interior space is too small for tours lasting several hours.
 Here it is actually recommended to buy the Itiwit Touring 3-seater.
 In the 1-person configuration of the 2-seater, a footrest would have been handy to provide sufficient support in the boat.
 However, a footrest is not necessary for leisurely and occasional tours on the water.

 Dismantling the Itiwit Touring 2-seater

 The inflatable kayak has a drain valve at the bottom of the stern.
 If you get a lot of water into the boat during your paddling trip (e.g. a wave from a passing motorboat) and the water is standing in the interior, this opening makes it easier for you to empty the boat.